 embody GSA’s values.
 Though generally not enforceable, these aspirational standards emphasize the conduct we

 The mandatory standards are firm requirements.
-Any Member found to have violated the mandatory standards will
+Any Member and/or Awardee found to have violated the mandatory standards will

 in violation of this Code and may be subject to disciplinary or remedial action pursuant to Section 6 below

-accordance with GSA’s Bylaws and GSA’s Policy & Procedures for Handling Potential Ethical Violations.
+accordance with GSA’s Bylaws and GSA’s Enforcement Policy - Code of Ethics.